medied/nd802-p1/README.md

 # Meet-Up Event Planner: nd802-P1

-This app was build to meet the [rubric requirements](https://review.udacity.com/#!/rubrics/109/view) of Udacity's first project of the nd802 Nanodegree.
+This app was built to meet the [rubric requirements](https://review.udacity.com/#!/rubrics/109/view) of Udacity's first project of the nd802 Nanodegree.
 The app was built using [Meteor](https://www.meteor.com/).

 ## In order to deploy this app you follow the following steps :